 What causes RSV in a child?

 RSV is spread when a child comes into contact with fluid from an infected person’s nose or mouth.
-This can happen if a child touches a contaminated surface and touches his or her eyes, mouth, or nose.
+This can happen if a child touches a contaminated surface and touches their eyes, mouth, or nose.
 It may also happen when inhaling droplets from an infected person’s sneeze or cough.

 Which children are at risk for RSV?

-A child is more at risk for RSV if he or she is around other people with the virus.
+A child is more at risk for RSV if they are around other people with the virus.
 RSV often occurs in yearly outbreaks in communities, classrooms, and childcare centers.
-RSV is more common in winter and early spring months.
+RSV is more common in the fall and winter.

 What are the symptoms of RSV in a child?

 Symptoms start about 2 to 5 days after contact with the virus.